la2050/archive/_projects/2015/camp4all-takes-homeless-families-to-beautiful-la-beaches-for-surfing-recharging-play.md

   such as: Homeboy Industries, LA Mission, Union Rescue Mission, Covenant House, My Friend’s Place, Para Los Ninos, LA’s BEST, Urban Compass, and many others-all located in LA county.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our current budget is $245,000, and we have funders who will help cover and match this grant from LA2050 this season.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Nutrition/Meals: $22,500
-   Parking/Transportation/Bus & Van Rentals
-    $26,000
-   Counselor Fees: $22,000
-   Surfing Equipment: $ 8,000
-   Insurance/Facility Rentals/
-   Beach Reservation Fees $ 7,500
-   Overnight Camp Expenses: $14,000
-   TOTAL: $100,000
 How do you plan to scale the success of your proposal?: >- The CLF plans to scale this Camp4All Program, both by leveraging our social media through this LA2050 grant, as well as use these new funds as an